ayn2op/discordo/docs/README.md

 ## Configuration

+The configuration file allows you to edit keybindings or change the theme.
-The configuration file is stored in the following location:
+By default, it is stored in the following location:

 | Operating System | Configuration File Location                             |
 | ---------------- | ------------------------------------------------------- |